ni-eminen/ReactComponentViewer/documentation/vaatimusmaarittely.md

 Component collection
 Add a new component
 Edit component
-Credits

-The UX flow of the application is self explanatory.
-Starting from the login screen that lands you on to the Component collection upon a successfull logon.
-From there on the user can add new components, edit them, remove them and of course inspect them.
+The UX flow of the application is as follows: After a succesfull logon you are landed on the components screen..
+From there on the user can add new components, edit them, remove them and of course inspect them using the side bar as a navigation tool.

 ## Features in MVP

 ### Before logging in

-- User can create a new user or log on to an existing account
+- User can create a new user or log on to an existing account ✅

 ### Logged in

 #### User is able to

-- Create a new component
+- Create a new component ✅
+- Inspect their own components ✅
-- Inspect components
+- Inspect other users' components ✅
-- Edit components
+- Edit components ✅
-- Delete components
+- Delete components ✅

 ## Further refinement